Glendarroch Services

 Preconstruction Meeting

-A few weeks before we commence construction we will sit down and review the plans and budget in detail.
-We want to ensure that all of our expectations are the same for each and every room regarding the finish out.
+A few weeks before we commence construction, our construction team will sit down with you to review your plans and budget in detail.
+We want to ensure that all of our assumptions match your expectations regarding the finish out and the entirety of your project.

 Communication

-In addition to regular meetings on site, we will send out a status email every Monday with what to expect over the next weeks regarding construction on the project.
-We will also include what selections are needed over the next few weeks.
-We want to give you ample time to make every selection so you never feel rushed.
+In addition to regular meetings on site, we will send out a status email every Monday with what to expect over the next weeks regarding construction on the project, as well as what selections are needed over the next few weeks.
+We want to give you ample time to make every selection so that you never feel rushed.

 Selections

-Whether you are selecting cabinets, tile, light fixtures or appliances, we will assist with every selection made on the house.
-We want to offer our expertise regarding what is going into the house and ensure that we are staying within the budget.
+Whether you are choosing cabinets, tile, light fixtures or appliances, we will assist as necessary with every selection for your home.
+We want to offer our interior design expertise as well as support to stay within your budget.

 Financial Phase

-Cost Controls – Every invoice that comes in is triple checked before it is paid.
+Cost Controls – Every vendor invoice that we receive is triple checked before it is paid.

-• Check 1 – The book keeper will cross check the invoice against the formal
+- Check 1 – The bookkeeper cross checks the invoice against the formal

-estimate from the vendor and check how much the vendor has been paid
+estimate from the vendor and then checks to see how much the vendor has been

-• Check 2 – The supervisor on the job will take the invoice and verify not only that the work has been completed, but that it is up to our standards.
+already been paid for this particular line item. - Check 2 – The project supervisor verifies that the work has been completed and that it is up to our standards before he approves.

-supervisor, it will go through the operations manager who has final signature
+supervisor, the construction manager has final signature authority.

 Draw Process – We have worked with many banks in the area, national financial

-advisors, and cash buyers, and are familiar with all the different processes.
-We only take draws for work that has been completed and the customer will approve each and every draw before it is funded.
-Each time we take a draw, we can provide an estimate vs actual report with real time information so you know exactly where you stand relative to the budget.
+advisors and cash buyers, so we are familiar with all the different funding processes.
+We send client invoices for work that is complete and they will be able to approve every draw before it is funded.
+Each time we send an invoice we can provide an estimate vs actual report so you know where your cost is relative to the budget.